-- 1. All development proposals should minimise their impact on climate change by reducing carbon emissions further than required by Building Regulations, and improving their energy efficiency using a 'fabric-first' approach. - 2.
-All new residential and commercial non-residential buildings must achieve either: - a) a minimum 10% reduction in carbon emissions over Building Regulations Part L 2013, using a fabric-first approach; or - b) Association for Environment Conscious Building (AECB) or Passivhaus certification. - 3.
-To minimise the risk of an energy performance gap when meeting part 2 of this policy, developers will be required to: - a) with regard part 2a, provide: - i) evidence of air tightness tests on all new buildings; and - ii) Passivhaus or equivalent accredited on-site training for airtightness and avoiding thermal bypass and thermal bridging; or - b) with regard part 2b, relevant certification.
+- 1. All development proposals should minimise its impact on climate change by reducing carbon emissions further than required by Building Regulations, and improving their energy efficiency using a 'fabric-first' approach. - 2.
+All new residential and commercial non-residential buildings must achieve either: - a. a minimum XX% reduction in carbon emissions over Building Regulations Part L 2013; or - b.
+Association for Environment Conscious Building (AECB) or Passivhaus certification. - 3.
+To demonstrate compliance with part 2 of this policy the developer should: - a. with regard part 2a: - i. provide evidence of air tightness tests for XX% of new buildings; and - ii. [potential on-site training requirement to be confirmed, to help avoid thermal bypass and bridging.]; or - b. with regard part 2b, relevant certification.